IgniteUI/igniteui-docfx/en/components/grids_templates/column-selection.md

 ## Angular Column Selection Example
 <div class="divider--half"></div>

+The sample below demonstrates the three types of @@igComponent's **column selection** behavior.
+Use the _column selection_ dropdown below to enable each of the available selection modes.
 @@if (igxName === 'IgxGrid') {
 *_Contact Title_, _City_ and _Address_ columns are with disabled column selection.
 }